nuriel77/iri-playbook/docs/appendix.rst

 Running IRI API Port Behind HAProxy
 ===================================

+On the IRI Dockerized version, IRI is already configured to run behind of HAProxy on port 14267.
+You do not need to follow the instructions below.
+They are kept here is reference only.

 The IRI API port can be configured to be accessible via HAProxy.
 The benefits in doing so are:

 - Logging